jesseboudreau80/flask-ai-agent-dashboard/README.md

-# flask-ai-agent-dashboard
-Lightweight Flask-based AI Agent Dashboard for Codespaces - A simple, browser-based tool to run pre-programmed AI workflows (agents) such as cover letter generation, regulatory research, and job description creation.
-Designed to run entirely inside GitHub Codespaces using the OpenAI API or future local LLM support.
+🧠 Flask Agent Dashboard
+This is a lightweight AI assistant interface built with Flask, designed to run inside GitHub Codespaces.
+It supports:

+🔧 Prebuilt AI agents like:

+JBLP Cover Letter Generator

+Regulatory Research Tool

+Job Description Creator

+✅ No installation required — works entirely in Codespaces

+🔐 OpenAI API-ready (with .env support)

+🛠️ Easily extendable for future agents or local LLM integration

+Ideal for professionals who want to safely run custom LLM tools without modifying their local machine.